bossm8/k8s-playground/docs/install.md

     --path clusters/mcathome
    ```

-4. The initialisation will fail, since the deploy key to the private repo
+4. The initialisation of _this_ repo will fail, since the deploy key to the
-   containing the variables is not yet configured, and the SOPS key used to
+   private repo containing the variables is not yet configured, and the SOPS key
-   decrypt some of the variables is not yet present.
-Create the necessary secret
+   used to decrypt some of the variables is not yet present.
+Create the necessary
-   manually:
+   secret manually:

    - Deploy key: